What do energy savings and personal budgeting have in common? Find out and get the 5 Cs to energy conservation in this post.

 3. Conservation – Discover ways to reduce your energy consumption.
 Now comes the fun, experimental part.
 You get to start spending less in your personal budget and likewise your energy usage and spending will go down as you implement smarter ways to save.
 This is also a good time to pull in others and get them involved in being good energy stewards.
 This can mean everything from turning off the lights to implementing a VFD (variable frequency drive) for your chiller.

-4. Compliance – Ensure you have the right data and reports for regulatory compliance.
+4. Compliance – Ensure you have the right data and reports for regulatory compliance by choosing reliable energy tracking software.
 With budgeting, this may come into play as you need to share spending updates with your spouse, other family members or even a financial advisor.
 Similarly with your energy usage, you will need a way to produce simple reports to show how much you're saving, where and how.
 These will help you champion your cause to others in your organization, as well as keep compliant.

 5. Communication – Gain buy-in and get your entire organization involved.
 Speaking of spreading the word, this is a critical step to your continued success.
 Just as you would share with others how budgeting has saved you money for your next trip or so you can buy a new car, you can find creative ways to share your story about energy savings and ways that each person in your organization can be an energy conservation champion.
 This may take shape as a regular meeting, campaigns around your success (posters in the hallway, energy initiatives projects on TV screens) or training individuals to create change within their teams.